Deploy Memcached on KubeSphere

 Navigate to Services, and click the service name of Memcached.

-On the detail page, you can find the port number and Pod IP under Service Ports and Pods respectively.
+On the detail page, you can find the port number and Pod's IP address under Ports and Pods respectively.

 As the Memcached service is headless, access it inside the cluster through the Pod IP and port number.
 The basic syntax of Memcached